usedhondacivic/fpga_raymarching_gpu/writeup/content.md

 ![Ray marching core diagram](./assets/ray_core_diagram.svg)

-_Figure X: Diagram of a raymarching core._
+_Figure 10: Diagram of a raymarching core._

 ### SDFs

-When calculating an SDF is similar to the other math in this write up, and a large collection of equations [can be found here](https://iquilezles.org/articles/distfunctions/).
+When calculating an SDF is similar to the other math in this write-up, and a large collection of equations [can be found here](https://iquilezles.org/articles/distfunctions/).
-To show how different the hardware requirements for two primatives can be, here's the block diagrams for a sphere vs a cube:
+To show how different the hardware requirements for two primitives can be, compare the block diagrams for a sphere vs a cube:

 ![Ray marching core diagram](./assets/sdf_sphere_diagram.svg)

-_Figure X: Diagram of a sphere's SDF._
+_Figure 11: Diagram of a sphere's SDF._

 ![Cube SDF diagram](./assets/sdf_cube_diagram.svg)

-_Figure X: Diagram of a cube's SDF._
+_Figure 12: Diagram of a cube's SDF._

-As mentioned in the background section, SDF's can also be combined.
+As mentioned in the background section, SDFs can also be combined.
 This, once again, becomes tricky with pipelining.
-It is crutial that the faster SDF in the operation (in terms of clock cycles till a valid output) is pipelined to match the latency of the slower SDF.
+The faster SDF in the operation (in terms of clock cycles till a valid output) must be pipelined to match the latency of the slower SDF.
 We used module parameters to make our operations robust to this:

 ```verilog